 Mid Wales doesn’t get nearly enough attention as it deserves, but that is perhaps a good thing since it means it’s never crowded!
 Felin Geri is an old flour mill in extensive grounds with a handful of glamping safari tents scattered in isolated spots throughout the property.
 Great for couples and families alike, the tents are expertly equipped with everything you’ll want for a remote self-catering holiday in the UK, and there’s an onsite restaurant and bar for when you don’t want to cook.

-The tents all come with their own hot tubs, which are blissful during the evening when you can sit listening to the babble of the river as bats come out to play up above.
+The tents at Felin Geri all come with their own hot tubs, which are blissful during the evening when you can sit listening to the babble of the river as bats come out to play up above.
 Ceredigion is a gorgeous area to explore, with hidden beaches, coastal walks and crumbling castles everywhere you turn.
 We recommend heading to Mwnt for the most amazing beach we’ve ever seen in Wales, and the 13th century Cilgerran Castle which is just outside Cardigan.

 Sleeps: 6